farhaven/fdb/readme.md

     /media

-`~/.config/fdb/blacklist` contains a list of grep regular expressions for pathes not to watch.
+`~/.config/fdb/blacklist` contains a list of grep regular expressions for paths not to watch.
 Mine looks like this:

     \.adobe
     \..*swp